hinczhang/3D-Scanning-and-Motion-Capture/README.md

 cd releaseEdition/eval
 python evaluate.py
 ```
-The evaluation metric is printed out in the terminal.
+The evaluation metric is printed out in the terminal and the point clouds will be generated in the path specified in the file.

+To evaluate keypoint extraction and matchings: set EVALUATE_KEYPOINT as True in the code,

+To evaluate mvs methods: set EVALUATE_DENSE_MATCHING as True in the code.

- 4.To run the stereo.py, set the correct path at the top of the files, then execute the following commands:
+ 4.To run the stereo.py, set the variable "DATASET_FOLDER" as the actual path to the middlebury dataset being downloaded&extracted, then execute the following commands:
 ```shell
 cd releaseEdition/eval
 python stereo.py